zk1tty/rebrowse-app/README.md

 ### Step 7: Run a clean Chrome with CDP session

-⚠️ I'm temporary making the test profile on the same project file, and name it `/custom_chrome_profile` for debuging purpose.
+⚠️ I am temporarily making the test profile on the same project file, and name it `/custom_chrome_profile` for debugging purposes.

-1. create a new clean chrome profile
+1. Create a new, clean Chrome profile
     ```
     mkdir -p custom_chrome_profile
     ```

 2. Run this Chrome using this new profile.
-    Configuration details to conenct to your own Chrome is [here](https://docs.browser-use.com/customize/real-browser).
+    Configuration details to connect to your own Chrome are [here](https://docs.browser-use.com/customize/real-browser).

     ```bash
     sh run_custom_chrome.sh
     ```

-3. Make sure that devtool websocket session is available
+3. Make sure that the DevTools WebSocket session is available
     ```
     DevTools listening on ws://127.0.0.1:9222/devtools/browser/1bbd94a9-aed9-4462-bc25-fddec9d9663c
     ```
-4. Login web apps on a new Chrome profile
+4. Log in to web apps on the new Chrome profile
    In this process, you will create a new Chrome profile to be used by browser-agents.
     - log in to your web accounts: X, LinkedIn, Youtube, etc.
-    - if browser-agent can skip this process, then easier to handle executions.
+    - If the browser agent can skip this process, it will be easier to handle executions.

 ### Step 8: Ready to play ^^
 - Go to "Choose Agent" tab
-- PItck up Preset Task
+- Pick up a Preset Task
 - Try "Run Agent"
-- Enjoy your browseing agent.
+- Enjoy your browsing agent.

 ---
+## Are you a dev?

+Let me navigate you through the technical concept and objectives of Rebrowse.

-## Background
+### Background

 This project builds upon the foundation of [browser-use](https://github.com/browser-use/browser-use), which is designed to make websites accessible for AI agents.

-We would like to officially thank [WarmShao](https://github.com/warmshao) for his contribution to this project.

-**WebUI:** Built on Gradio, supporting most `browser-use` functionalities.
-This UI is designed to be user-friendly and enables easy interaction with the browser agent.

-**Expanded LLM Support:** We've integrated support for various Large Language Models (LLMs), including: Google, OpenAI, Azure OpenAI, Anthropic, DeepSeek, Ollama, etc. We plan to add support for even more models in the future.

-**Custom Browser Support:** You can use your own browser with our tool, eliminating the need to re-login to sites or deal with other authentication challenges.
-This feature also supports high-definition screen recording.

-**Persistent Browser Sessions:** You can choose to keep the browser window open between AI tasks, allowing you to see the complete history and state of AI interactions.
+The original creator is [WarmShao](https://github.com/warmshao), who made the WebUI.

+### Key difference from Browser-use?

+I introduced our technical architecture and approaches in [Architecure](./doc/architecture.md).
+It's a work in progress, but let me share our technical roadmap.

+- [x] Make a workflow traceable
+- [ ] Implement Replay mode with `TraceReplayer`
+- [ ] Measure the accuracy and speed of replay mode in comparison with agent mode
+- [ ] Design `TraceReplayer` memory to handle edge cases
+- [ ] Add multi-thread execution of a single workflow
+- [ ] Add a reasoning process before the workflow is traceable

-### Development Mode of gradio
+### Gradio Development Mode
 For development with auto-reload:
 ```bash
 gradio webui.py --watch src